folbricht/desync/README.md

 - extract     - build a blob from a caibx file
 - verify      - verify the integrity of a local store
 - list-chunks - list all chunk IDs contained in a caibx
-- cache       - populate a cache without writing to a blob
+- cache       - populate a cache from index files without writing to a blob

 ### Options (not all apply to all commands)
 - `-s <store>` Location of the chunk store, can be local directory or a URL like ssh://hostname/path/to/store.
 Multiple stores can be specified, they'll be queried for chunks in the same order.
 The `verify` command only supports one, local store.